-This elegantly curved spoon, carved from solid beechwood, features a tapered handle our tester found comfortable to hold, with grooves that provide a solid grip for the thumb.
+This elegantly-curved spoon, carved from solid beechwood, features a tapered handle we found comfortable to hold and grooves that provide a solid grip for the thumb.
 The head of the spoon has a tip that’s thin enough to gather food at the bottom of a Dutch oven and minimally curved sides that make it easy to scrape along the walls of a straight-sided stockpot.
-Our tester found the bowl of the spoon deep enough to scoop liquids for tasting or mixing.
+We love how the bowl of the spoon is deep enough to scoop liquids for tasting or mixing.

 At 12.5 inches, the spoon is long enough to keep your hand safely away from heat while stirring.
 The handle has a large hole at the end so that you can hang the spoon near your stove for easy access.
-Our tester thought the spoon’s finish felt a little rough out of the box.
-As with most wood spoons, the first washing raised the woodgrain and initially made it feel a little fuzzier, but the texture smoothed out again with continued use and hand washing.
+Although we thought the spoon’s finish felt a little rough out of the box, the first washing raised the wood grain and initially made it feel a little fuzzier (as with most wood spoons).
+The texture smoothed out again with continued use and hand washing.

 Price at time of publish: $36

 Material: Beechwood | Length: 12.5 inches | Spoon Head Width: 2.5 inches